apache/mynewt-newt/INSTALLING.md

 # Installing Newt

-There are two methods for the installation of newt.
-From source, and binary releases.
+There are two methods for the installation of newt, either from source, or
+from a binary release.
 This document contains information on how to do both.

 # Downloading Binary Newt